Deploying an Aqueduct Application on Heroku

 Step 1: Setting up a Heroku Application

-Create a new application in Heroku.
-Add the 'Heroku Postgres' add-on.
+Create a new application in Heroku's web portal, and if you are using a database, add the 'Heroku Postgres' add-on.

 Navigate to the Settings tab in the Heroku web interface and click 'Reveal Config Vars'.
-Note the DATABASE_URL, it'll get used later.
+Note that there is a DATABASE_URL environment variable that is the connection details for your PostgreSQL database.
+You won't need to remember the value, only that this environment variable exists.

 Step 2: Setting up an Aqueduct Application to Run on Heroku